clearbanc/funding-page-m2/README.md

 ### Installation

-You can install the app from [Magento Marketplace](https://marketplace.magento.com/) or manually via command line:
+You can install the Funding Status extension from [Magento Marketplace](https://marketplace.magento.com/) or manually via command line:

 Use composer to fetch the package:
 ```bash